Eye Nutrition in Edmonton

 Prioritizing Your Eye Health

-Your dietary and lifestyle choices play an important role in not only your overall health but your eye health as well.
-Our team implements eye nutrition into our comprehensive eye exams to help you maximize your vision and live a healthier lifestyle in the process.
+Your dietary and lifestyle choices play an important role in your overall health and your eye health.
+At Calgary Trail Vision Centre, we include eye nutrition as part of our comprehensive eye exams to help support your vision and long-term wellness.

 We strive to understand our patients’ lifestyles and recommend an eye nutrition plan that prioritizes eye health.
 Contact us to schedule your appointment today and explore eye nutrition with our team.